Weliras/sam-file-analyzer/README.md

 * 09.02.
 2022:
   * Updated filtering option - "Checking if sam_record has similar Nucleotides probabilities like any virus from fasta files", checks only in areas (start - end) described by gtf files and the records CDS xor gene
   * U některých SAM souborů problém, že chybí gtf soubour, nebo chybí záznamy CDS xor gene... -> ignorování.
+  * Updated work with api -> asking api about state every 60 seconds to comply with usage guidelines and avoid being blocked.